aekiss/run_summary/README.md

 ### Customising the .csv output
 To customise what is output, simply edit `output_format` in `run_summary.py`.
 You can also change the summary statistics by editing `stats`.

 `run_summary.py` collects much more data than it outputs by default to the .csv file so there are plenty of extra things to add if you want them.
-Run with the `--list` option to see a list of available data you can add to `output_format`.
+Run with the `--list` option to see a list of available data you can add to `output_format` (but you may need to edit some keys to ensure uniqueness).
 Changes to any variable in any .nml file will automatically be output.

 ## Requirements
 - Requires Python 3, [nmltab](https://github.com/aekiss/nmltab) and a reasonably recent version of git.